You’ve probably heard of Stockholm syndrome. But what the heck is Helsinki syndrome?

 It’s also possible that it comes from a previous reference in left-wing magazine The Nation, whereby captives begin to question the gung-ho attitude of the US in a war or hostage situation.

-Given how many rewrites, edits and viewings the film would have had before its release, it’s unlikely to be a mistake and is more likely to be a tongue-in-cheek parody of the US media or foreign policy.
+Given how many rewrites, edits and viewings the film would have had before its release, it’s unlikely to be a mistake and is more likely to be a tongue-in-cheek parody of the US media, American foreign policy, or even the perceived lack of geographic knowledge among the adult American population.

 Helsinki syndrome vs Stockholm syndrome – which is correct?

-However since its outing in Die Hard, Helsinki syndrome has come into common usage.
+But since its outing in Die Hard, which gets played around the world every Christmas, Helsinki syndrome has come into common usage.

 Even popular petrol-head TV series Top Gear used Helsinki syndrome in one of its programmes in 2011, when TV presenter Richard Hammond described it as “when people are being kidnapped, when they’re released, [they] miss their kidnappers”.